OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 - Keeping track of running processes to make sure the children stay alive;
 - Monitoring values in the /proc filesystem, such as TracerPID in /proc/pid/status.

 Let's look at a simple improvement we can make to the above method.
-After the initial <code>fork()</code>, we launch an extra thread in the parent that continually monitors the status of the child.
-Depending on whether the app has been built in debug or release mode (according to the <code>android:debuggable</code> flag in the Manifest), the child process is expected to behave in one of the following ways:
+After the initial `fork()`, we launch an extra thread in the parent that continually monitors the status of the child.
+Depending on whether the app has been built in debug or release mode (according to the `android:debuggable` flag in the Manifest), the child process is expected to behave in one of the following ways:

 1. In release mode, the call to ptrace fails and the child crashes immediately with a segmentation fault (exit code 11).
 2. In debug mode, the call to ptrace works and the child is expected to run indefinitely.
 As a consequence, a call to waitpid(child_pid) should never return - if it does, something is fishy and we kill the whole process group.